JimmyDuong00/docs.ottertech/content/04 OtterThoughts/Embracing Minimalism to Own More in Life.md

 ### Physical Space

 ### Mental Space
+I noticed that after decluttering to the things I only needed, I

 ## Minimalism Definition
 First off, while there are many different interpretations on minimalism, I would like to define what minimalism means to me.